Tomislav Mikulić - A Computer Graphics Pioneer This site only

 He learned the computer programming language Fortran at a high school in Zagreb in 1970.
 A year later, he enrolled to study at the Faculty of Electrical Engineering at the University of Zagreb (ETF) where he was offered a position as an Assistant at the Laboratory for Computer Programming.
 Having generous access to the University's IBM 1130 computer, he spent most of his spare time making graphics with the IBM 1627 drum plotter.
 He made his first computer graphics in 1971.

 In 1972, he enrolled to study the traditional techniques of graphics at the Academy of Fine Arts in Zagreb.
 At the same time as developing hand drawing skills, he produced a number of computer graphics which he started to exhibit.
-That earned him a place in the avant-garde art movement "New Tendencies" with nine computer graphics included in their exhibition in 1973.
+That earned him a place in the avant-garde art movement "New Tendencies" with nine computer graphics included in the "Tendencies 5" exhibition in 1973.
 In 1976, he had his first solo exhibition in Gallery Nova in Zagreb and screened the first computer animated film in the country (then Yugoslavia).
 He wrote the computer programs by himself (in Fortran, Assembler and Basic computer languages) and developed a morphing algorithm.
 He graduated from the Academy of Fine Arts in Zagreb in 1977 in the class of professor Albert Kinert.

 He moved to Melbourne, Australia and established his own studio for animation and graphic design, "High Resolution Design Studio," in 1992.
 His animation was selected by Autodesk, Inc. and included in their showreel at SIGGRAPH '96.
 In the same year, he was one of three nominated animators for the Australian Effects and Animation Festival annual award, the most prestigious Australian award for animation.